BenSaid23/BenSaid23/README.md

 <h2 align="left">Hi 👋!
-My name is Chams Ben Said and I'm an IT Engineering student, specializing in Data Science, from Tunisia 🌍</h2>
+My name is Chams Ben Said and I'm an IT Engineering student, specializing in Data Science</h2>

 ###